N-Ethyltryptamine: Pharmacodynamics

 NET has been found to act as a potent serotonin 5-HT_{2A} receptor full agonist and a selective serotonin releasing agent.
 It is inactive at the 5-HT_{1A} receptor.
+The drug is also a serotonin receptor agonist in the rat uterus and stomach strip.

 Chemistry

 Synthesis

 The chemical synthesis of NET has been described.

 Analogues

 Analogues of NET include N-methyltryptamine (NMT), dimethyltryptamine (DMT), methylethyltryptamine (MET), and diethyltryptamine (DET), among others.